A client once asked me during a session:

-From my point of view, there are two problems with this mindset:
+There are two problems with this mindset:

 - Harder doesn’t mean impossible.
 Just because high self-worth would make sticking to a diet easier doesn’t mean it’s required to do it.
 Being a native speaker of Spanish makes it easier to speak Spanish.
 But that doesn’t mean you need to be a native speaker in order to speak Spanish.
 Even though it’s harder to speak Spanish when you didn’t grow up with it, it’s still very possible.
 For Sarah, to assume that she needed higher self-worth in order to do difficult things seemed like a dangerously limiting belief.

-But to me, they’re very different things:
+But from my perspective, they’re very different things…

 Love is an action.
 Like is a feeling.